A1 House and bathing regulations

 - Photographing and filming other people and groups without their consent is not permitted.
 For commercial purposes and for the press, photography and filming requires the prior permission of the management.

-- You must clean your body before using the pools.
-Shaving, nail cutting, hair dyeing etc. are not permitted.
+- You must wash thoroughly before using the pools.
+Shaving, cutting nails, dyeing hair, and similar activities are not permitted.

 - The use of sports and play equipment is not permitted.
 Swimming aids are only permitted with the consent of the supervisory staff.